Anschluss: Nazi Germany, Fascist Italy, and Austria

-The First Austrian Republic was dominated from the late 1920s by the Christian Social Party (CS), whose economic policies were based on the papal encyclical Rerum novarum).
+The First Austrian Republic was dominated from the late 1920s by the Christian Social Party (CS), whose economic policies were based on the papal encyclical Rerum novarum.
 The First Republic gradually disintegrated in 1933, when parliament was dissolved and power was centralized in the office of the chancellor, who was empowered to rule by decree.
 Rival parties, including the Austrian National Socialists, were banned, and government evolved into a corporatist, one-party government that combined the CS and the paramilitary Heimwehr.
 It controlled labor relations and the press.
-(See Austrofascism and Patriotic Front).
+(See Fatherland Front).
 The new regime emphasized the Catholic elements of Austria's national identity and staunchly opposed union with Nazi Germany.

-Engelbert Dollfuss and his successor, Kurt Schuschnigg, turned to Benito Mussolini's Fascist Italy for inspiration and support.
+Engelbert Dollfuss and his successor, Kurt Schuschnigg, turned to Benito Mussolini's Italy for inspiration and support.
 Mussolini supported the independence of Austria, largely due to his concern that Hitler would eventually press for the return of Italian territories which had once been ruled by Austria.
+The pro-Austrian policy of Italy was such that it was sometimes compared that while a century before (pre-unification) Italy was Austria‘s puppet, now rump state Austria was Italy‘s, and Mussolini mobilised Italian troops sent to the Brenner Pass after the attempted coup that included the murder of Dollfuss in 1934.
+Afterwards Italy had formed a common front with Great Britain and France opposed to German rearmament in early 1935 in the context of German withdrawal from the International Disarmament Conference, the Stresa Front.

-However, Mussolini needed German support in Ethiopia (see Second Italo-Abyssinian War).
-After receiving Hitler's personal assurance that Germany would not seek territorial concessions from Italy, Mussolini entered into a client relationship with Berlin that began with the formation of the Berlin–Rome Axis in 1937.
+However, the Stresa Front collapsed after French foreign ministry signed a pact with the USSR in early 1935, and Britain reacted by signing a naval agreement with Germany.
+As such, when the Stresa Pact ministers’ (Samuel Hoare for Great Britain and Pierre Laval for France) attempt to appease Italy with part of Ethiopia after Mussolini‘s invasion in October 1935 was leaked to an indignant press and thereby retracted, Mussolini now needed support elsewhere in Ethiopia (see Second Italo-Abyssinian War), and from Germany he had it readily.
+After receiving Hitler's personal assurance that Germany would not seek territorial concessions from Italy, Mussolini entered into a relationship with Berlin that began with the formation of the Berlin–Rome Axis in 1936 which was formalised into a military alliance in the Pact of Steel in 1939.
+By 1938 there was little Italian dismay at the annexation of Austria given her preoccupation in the Spanish Civil War and relative reconciliation with Germany, especially with pro-German foreign minister Count Galeazzo Ciano in office, whose appointment in 1936 is cited as the “death-knell for independent Austria”.